wso2-extensions/identity-tools-cli/README.md

     "SERVER_URL" : "https://localhost:9443",
     "CLIENT-ID" : "********",
     "CLIENT-SECRET" : "********",
-    "USERNAME" : "admin",
-    "PASSWORD" : "admin",
     "TENANT-DOMAIN" : "carbon.super"
     ```

 #### Export
-Run the following command to export all supported configurations from the target environment to the current directory.
+Run the following command to export all supported resource configurations from the target environment to the current directory.
 ```
 iamctl exportAll -c ./configs/env
 ```
 A new folder named ```Applications``` will be created with exported yaml files for each application available in the IS server.

 #### Import
-Run the following command to import all supported configurations from the current directory to the target environment.
+Run the following command to import all supported resource configurations from the current directory to the target environment.
 ```
 iamctl importAll -c ./configs/env
 ```